Rich, creamy, smooth…

 A Holiday Recipe

-When the holidays come to town, there is no better beverage than a cup of hot cocoa to savour the season.
+When the holidays come to town, there is no better beverage than a cup of hot cocoa to savor the season.
 Warm, delectable chocolate brushing by your lips and rolling down your tongue.
 It is the ultimate Christmas drink and an absolute must to celebrate the holidays!
 So let’s get started.
 Time to create a truly exquisite cup of hot chocolate.

 2 cups almond milk (or regular milk if you consume dairy)